Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 CoSchedule sells marketing project management software.

-And it’s safe to say they grew almost entirely through content marketing.
+And the business grew almost entirely through content marketing.

 CoSchedule founder Garrett Moon says: